BillPepsiOfPepsiCo/TediouSMS/README.md

 # TediouSMS
-Probably the least intuitive simultaneous
+Probably the least intuitive simultaneous messaging system that exists